YXRBC/YXRBC.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a PhD Student in MIT Operations Research Center currently advised by [Professor Retsef Levi](https://mitsloan.mit.edu/faculty/directory/retsef-levi).
 I hold a Bachelor’s Degree in Mathematics of Computation from the UCLA.
 At UCLA, I was fortunate to be advised by [Professor Baharan Mirzasoleiman](https://baharanm.github.io/).
-During summer of junior year in UCLA, I had the honor to work in [Professor Mert Pilanci](https://web.stanford.edu/~pilanci/).
+During summer of junior year in UCLA, I had the honor to work in [Professor Mert Pilanci's](https://web.stanford.edu/~pilanci/) lab.

 Research Interests